DataDog/integrations-core/linkerd/README.md

 [Linkerd][1] is an ultra-light, ultra-simple, ultra-powerful open-source service mesh that provides developers with the tools they need to write secure, reliable, observable cloud-native applications.
 It is the only service mesh to reach CNCF graduated status.
 Linkerd uses mutual TLS to transparently secure all on-cluster TCP communication with no application changes, instantly adds latency-aware load balancing, request retries, timeouts, and blue-green deploys to keep your applications resilient, and provides instant platform health metrics by tracking success rates, latencies, and request volumes for every meshed workload - all with minimal configuration.

-This integration allows Datadog users to send their Linkerd metrics, including application success rates, latency, and saturation to their Datadog dashboards.
-The Datadog agent will collect metrics from the Linkerd proxy and make them available in your Datadog account.
+This integration sends your Linkerd metrics to Datadog, including application success rates, latency, and saturation.

 ## Setup